LSFLK/Copper/copper-docs/index.md

 Copper email solution can be used by any organization and can be monitored and controled from a central access point.
-It consists of 3 main parts
+It consists of 2 main parts
-1. Copper-base
+1. Copper-server
-2. Copper-suite
-3. Copper-hub
+2. Copper-hub

-## Copper-base
+## Copper-server

 ### Architecture